icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [canada](https://github.com/jarednorman/canada) - A simple authorization library that provides a friendly interface using declarative permission rules.
 * [canary](https://github.com/cpjk/canary) - An authorization library for Elixir applications that restricts what resources the current user is allowed to access.
 * [speakeasy](https://github.com/coryodaniel/speakeasy) - Middleware based authentication and authorization for Absinthe GraphQL powered by Bodyguard.
-* [terminator](https://github.com/MilosMosovsky/terminator) - Database based authorization (https://github.com/h4cc/awesome-elixir/blob/master/ACL), with custom DSL rules for requiring needed permissions.
+* [terminator](https://github.com/MilosMosovsky/terminator) - Database based authorization (ACL), with custom DSL rules for requiring needed permissions.

 ## Behaviours and Interfaces
 *Definitions how something should behave, like Interfaces from OOP-World*